ni/nimi-python/docs/nirfsg/class.rst

                             `Assigning Properties or Properties to a Waveform <https://www.ni.com/docs/en-US/bundle/ni-rfsg/page/assigning-properties-or-properties-to-a-wavef.html>`_

+            .. note:: This method only supports :py:data:`~nirfsg.PowerLevelType.PEAK` mode as specified in the :py:attr:`nirfsg.Session.power_level_type` property.
+If you download a waveform when using this method, you cannot set the :py:attr:`nirfsg.Session.power_level_type` to :py:data:`~nirfsg.PowerLevelType.AVERAGE` without causing error in the output.

             .. note:: One or more of the referenced properties are not in the Python API for this driver.